starryxy/Front-End/Restaurant Order/README.md

 - The program accepts case insensitive inputs, e.g. "BiG breaKfasT" and "big breakfast" will both be accepted.
 Additionally, it can deal with leading and trailing spaces, including cases when multiple spaces separate words in input lines, e.g. "small breakfast" and "small &nbsp; &nbsp; breakfast" will both be accepted.

 - The program can also detect and report invalid input.
-When menu items are requested, the program can check whether the input matches one of the provided menu items exactly (ignoring upper case and spaces).
-When quantities are requested, the program can validate whether the input is a number.
+When menu item is requested, the program can check whether the input matches one of the provided menu items exactly (ignoring upper case and spaces).
+When quantity is requested, the program can validate whether the input is a number.
 When an invalid input is detected, the program will display an error message, and prompt for the input until the user enters it correctly.

 ## Example Runs